Goddak/Weather-App/README.md

 - Used .cod to retrieve 404 error from API.
 - Added .fadeIn and .fadeOut with .delay to reduce jumpyness between states.
 - Used setTimeout to stop background loading too soon
-- Added empty div to use for background so .fade functions can be used on background images.
 - Random strings now create an error, rather than the page just sitting idle.

 Known Problems;